aws-samples/eks-multi-cluster-gitops/initial-setup/README.md

 (attached to the NAT Gateways).
 Please make sure that the quotas of the AWS account you use for deploying this sample implementation can accommodate that.

-This document will assume all resources are created in `eu-west-1`.

 ## Create and prepare the Cloud9 workspace